DeepHiveMind/HyperScale_Distributed_Smart_Secured_Enterprise-Grade-Product-Design/README.md

 - A curated list of tools, frameworks and open source libraries that helps AI/ML Engineers Deploy, monitor, version, scale, and secure production machine learning.
 - A Recipe/prescription of constituents, constructs and tools for to build & opertaionize such a comprehensive, operational & production garde system.

-- Herein, my sincere endeavour is to pamper your journey with Infographic panoramic view of the design, the sweeping architectural constructs, and many more such delightful  elements of Next Gen Enterprise grade Product system.

 - Target Audience:
 	- Entereprise Architects / Solution Architects
 	- Platform Ops Architects & Engineers